Nicolas-Jc/P6_MOREAU_Nicolas/readme.md

 USE pay_my_buddy;

+In your IDE, add 3 environment variables (see file "application.properties"):

+- DB_URL : Your JDBC connection string
+- DB_USER : Your User Name
+- DB_PASSWORD : Your Password

 When the application is run for the first time, the tables will be created automatically using Spring Boot and Spring Data,